£100+m regeneration programme is well underway

 In 2015 the Council invested £6m in buying the Royal Arcade and appointed Peveril Securities to redevelop the whole site including a £25m commercially-funded leisure and retail scheme.
 The Council will contribute an additional £18.3m towards the cost of developing a new bus station, 400 space multi-storey car park and new public realm.
 This project is now under way.

-In 2017 the Council started plans to develop the Market Hall with £3.9m programme, which includes £2.3m support from the Government’s Local Growth Fund, through Cheshire & Warrington Local Enterprise Partnership.
-The Hall is due to open in spring 2021.
+In 2017 the Council started plans to develop the Market Hall with £3.9m programme, which included £2.3m support from the Government’s Local Growth Fund, through Cheshire & Warrington Local Enterprise Partnership.
+The Hall opened in spring 2021.

 What could be next?

 Future High Streets Fund

 In 2019 Crewe was shortlisted in 2019 for the Government’s Future High Streets Fund.
 Cheshire East Council put forward a bid to the Government for £20m for a range of town centre projects.
 As a result it has been allocated £14.1m .
 The projects are now being developed and you can find out more here

 In 2020, following the Government’s announcement that Crewe had been selected as one of 101 towns eligible for funding from its Towns Fund, local partners set up a new partnership – Crewe Town Board.

 The Board was successful in applying for early funding of £750,000 to develop Lyceum Square with a project called LY2.
 The Board has led in developing a Town Investment Plan for Crewe which includes proposals for ten projects, The majority of these are focused on supporting the regeneration of the town centre.
 This plan was submitted to Government in January 2021 and we have been offered £22.9 million out of the £25 million requested.
 We are now developing the business plans for each proposal and the first projects will start in late 2021/early 2022.